JuliaGraphics/Luxor.jl/docs/src/clipping.md

 clipreset
 ```

 This example loads a file containing a function that draws the Julia logo.
-It can create paths but doesn't necessarily apply an action to them; they can therefore be used as a mask for clipping subsequent graphics, which in this example are mainly randomly-colored circles:
+It can create paths but doesn't necessarily apply an action to them; they can therefore be used as a mask for clipping subsequent graphics, which in this example are  randomly-colored circles:

 ![julia logo mask](figures/julia-logo-mask.png)